 Someone asked me this question the other day.
 It’s a good one given alcohol used to fill a lot of my days.
 Like, a lot.

 Let’s think it through.
 I would start drinking at 5pm on the dot and usually fell into bed at around 10pm … so that makes at least 5 hours out of every 24 I was under the influence of alcohol.
+At the time, there was never a consideration of what other things I could do instead of drinking at night.

 Then if you take away the 7-8 hours that I was in bed (sleeping or tossing and turning fitfully) that leaves only 10-11 hours of the day that I was up and moving around and not drinking.